abalasa-amd/cvs/docs/reference/configuration-files/configure-config.rst

 .. tip::

-  Perform these steps in the reverse order if you require a passwordless login from a head node to a child node.
+  Perform these steps in reverse order (child node first, then head node) if you require a passwordless login from a head node to a child node.

 1. Enable passwordless SSH for the head nodes: